aritraghsh09/GalaxySim/README.md

 # GalaxySim

 GalaxySim is a simple repository to simulate Galaxies in batch mode using GALFIT (https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html).
-The code in the repository makes use of GALFIT to simulate galaxies with single and double Sersic componenets.
+The code in the repository makes use of GALFIT and Python's multiprocessing library to simulate galaxies with single and double Sersic componenets.

 ### Usage Info/Citation/Reference
 This repository was used in the work pertaining to the following paper:-